Policy Support Fund

 Gehan Selim, Pam Birtill, Rebecca Brunk, Jill Dickinson

-Working with community partners and Leeds City Council, this project worked to build a policy toolkit supporting the use of green spaces to build intercultural spaces and belonging.
+Working with community partners and Leeds City Council, this project worked to build a guidance report supporting the use of green spaces to build intercultural spaces and belonging.

 Sustainable development and participatory placemaking: understanding city spaces